Most Dangerous States for Drunk Driving (Ranked)

 The tax cost might be on the lower end with each resident paying $154.16 to cover drunk driving deaths, but only 7,057 DUI arrests were made in 2016.

-Far too many Nebraska drivers are getting away with being drunk behind the wheel considering 38 percent of all the 2016 traffic deaths in this state involved a driver impaired by booze.
+Far too many Nebraska drivers are getting away with being drunk behind the wheel considering 38% of all the 2016 traffic deaths in this state involved a driver impaired by booze.

 #7 (Tie) – Idaho